Sandra Dickinson: Career

 She has made guest appearances on shows, such as Philip Marlowe, Private Eye, Casualty, New Tricks, Holby City, Uncle, Doctors and White Van Man.

 Personal life

 Dickinson married actor Peter Davison on December 26, 1978, and they were divorced in 1994.
 Together they composed and performed the theme tune to the 1980s children's programme Button Moon.
 They have a daughter, Georgia Tennant, who is also an actress.

 Dickinson married her third husband, another British actor and singer, Mark Osmond, on August 16, 2009.
 The wedding was filmed for Four Weddings, a reality TV show where four couples compete to have theirs voted the best wedding; hers came third.
 Osmond is the lead singer of the band Bigger Than Mary, who played at the wedding.
-Her grandson gave her away.
+Her grandson, Ty Tennant, gave her away.
 The wedding took place in Shepperton, where the couple lived at the time.

 Dickinson became a British citizen the same year.
 With her husband, she runs the Shepperton-based stage school Close Up Theatre School.